 You then have two decisions: (1) forfeit your opportunity to contest the security clearance revocation; or (2) elect to submit a statement and materials for consideration in the final adjudication.
 Department of Defense Directive 5200.2 (DODD 5200.2) outlines your possible courses of action as your attorney represents you in the process.
 The adjudication process rests on a standard referred to as “the whole person concept,” which is comprised of a list of factors used for consideration in every case.
 Your attorney should contest the loss of your clearance based on these factors.

 After submission of the brief, the statements and materials, if your security clearance is still being revoked, you may still request personal appearance before a Defense Office of Hearing and Appeals (DOHA) Administrative Judge.

 Once you are aware that your security clearance is about to be denied, suspended or revoked, your best course of action is to retain an experienced attorney to represent you.
-Call Newsom & Gapasin, LLC today or email us for a Free Consultation.
+Call GAPASIN LAW GROUP today or email us for a No-Cost Consultation.